Keyvan14162/IMDB_Top_250/README.md

 Output:(can change)

 <Response [200]>
-1 Header:The Shawshank Redemption Rate:9.3
+1 Header:The Shawshank Redemption Rate:9.3 \n
 2 Header:The Godfather Rate:9.2
 3 Header:The Dark Knight Rate:9
 4 Header:The Godfather: Part II Rate:9